 Direct: 02 8117 9540 | Email: email@example.com

 1 - I have a strange obsession with deer.
-This explains why I have one tattooed on my forearm, and two small impalas on my wrist.
-I also have several artworks of deer by various artists all around my house and on my work desk.
-I just think they're neat.
+This explains why I have one tattooed on my forearm and several artworks of deer by various artists all around my home.
+I just think they're neat!

-2 - My name is the phonetic spelling of the Swedish pronunciation of the name Kerstin, which is their version of Christina.
-My dad is Swedish/British and clearly he decided he wanted to give me one of those “unique” names.
+2 - My name is the phonetic spelling of the Swedish pronunciation of the name Kerstin.
+My dad is Swedish/British and clearly my parents decided they wanted to give me a “unique” name.

 1 - My lovely husband

 2 - Sunshine

 5 - The colour pink!